rkumarjambu/AmazonConnect-Personal/README.md

 # Conclusion

-The Intervision Project showcases the integration of Amazon Connect with AWS services to build a powerful, scalable, and secure contact center.
+This project showcases the integration of Amazon Connect with AWS services to build a powerful, scalable, and secure contact center.
 The architecture is designed to be future-proof, with numerous opportunities for enhancements and expansion based on client needs.
 This project serves as a testament to the potential of AWS services in creating sophisticated, enterprise-level solutions.